outdreamer/build-a-cure-1/docs/problem_solving_matching.md

     - by 'interface derivation' I mean finding the symmetries in a problem space, such as finding the 'spectrum interface' in the chaotic-evil matrix, or finding the 'rotation' interface in the shape progression problem space, and then stacking or otherwise arranging them in the order that they are most useful for generating/revealing solutions

+    - if this is framed correctly, it'll converge to a problem space vertex, where the key factors of a problem are found

 #### X. System derivation